jpeirce/farro/documentation_improvement_plan.md

 ### 2.1.
 Diagrams/Visualizations
 *   **Action:** Identify key architectural concepts and create visual representations to enhance understanding.
 *   **Details:**
-    *   Prioritize creating diagrams for the job status state machine and the interaction flow between `agentd`, `managerd`, and `watchdogd`.
+    *   **Prioritization:** Start with the job status state machine as it is fundamental to understanding the core job lifecycle, followed by daemon interaction flows.
     *   Utilize **Mermaid** as the standardized text-based diagramming tool.
     *   Integrate these diagrams into the relevant architectural design documents (e.g., `docs/architecture_design_vX.Y.md`).
 *   **Benefit:** Significantly improves the clarity and accessibility of complex system behaviors and interactions for all stakeholders.